 Good morning!
-You wake up to a day in which recycling biowaste is pure joy.
-Imagine that you’re holding the thinnest of silks in your hand.
+You woke up to a day in which recycling biowaste is a pure joy.
+Imagine that you’re holding the thinnest of silks in your hands.
 Now imagine how it would feel like to pick up an enormous watermelon with that silk.
 And what if the bottom of the biowaste bin was always dry?
 This experience can now be yours with our newest biowaste bag: Bioska Plus.

 Life after plate